qualiaMachine/deep-learning-intro/episodes/2-keras.Rmd

 ::: questions
 - What is a neural network?
-- How do I compose a Neural Network using Keras?
+- How do I compose a neural network using Keras?
 - How do I train this network on a dataset?
 - How do I get insight into learning process?
 - How do I measure the performance of the network?